aimmac23/selenium-video-node/README.md

 * Video encoding is done using native code (using JNA) - unfortunately this means that additional effort is required to support more plaforms.

+## Example videos

+For example videos recorded using this plugin, [see the examples page](http://selenium-videos.s3-website-eu-west-1.amazonaws.com/).

 ## Video Node System Requirements

 * A dual core processor (one core for video encoding, another for everything else).
 It is possible to lower this requirement by reducing the framerate.